Code-Hex/golet/README.md

 golet
 =====
+golet is minimalistic Supervisor, fork and manage many services from one golang program.
-I made golet based on the idea of [Proclet](https://metacpan.org/pod/Proclet).
+It is based on the idea of [Proclet](https://metacpan.org/pod/Proclet).
 Proclet is great module in Perl.

 # Synopsis